planetbeing/xpwn/README.markdown

 unmodified copy of the zlib distribution is included.
 The dmg portion of the code has dependencies on the HFS+ portion of the code

+The makefile in the root folder will make both utilities.

 ### HFS+

 	cd hfs